 He died on April 24, 2001 at the age of 72.

-Johnny Valentine was inducted in the NWA Hall of Fame in 2011, in the NJPW Greatest 18 Club in 1990 and in the Professional Wrestling Hall of Fame in 2006 as part of the Television Era wing.
+Johnny Valentine was inducted in the NWA Hall of Fame in 2011, in the NJPW Hall of Fame in 1990 as part of the NJPW Greatest 18 Club wing and in the Professional Wrestling Hall of Fame (PWHF) in 2006 as part of the Television Era wing.

 Profile Info